NH-How-to-Make-a-Sale-to-a-Medicare-Advantage-Client-Hospital-Indemnity-Plans

 How much does this cost?

-Hospital Indemnity Plans are very inexpensive, with a standard policy costing around $250 per year for a 65-year-old.
+Hospital Indemnity Plans are typically very affordable for a 65-year-old.

-We did take a look at the cancer benefit rider, and for a 10k lump sum added on, the cost would be about $324 per year, which is very competitive.
-That’s only $27 per month.
+We did take a look at the cancer benefit rider, and for a 10k lump sum added on, the cost would be slightly more per year.

 Finally, if your client’s MA plan doesn’t cost them anything – or has a very low monthly premium – they might as well add an HIP to help cover those deductibles and copays.
 It will likely save them money.